Fabric pre-treatment with Pregen

 The adhesives may be mixed in order to obtain an intermediate characteristic as needed by specific production requirements.

-Periodical washing of the blanket is recommended using RESINA MC which allows to remove the dirt so refreshing the initial adhesiveness.
+Periodical washing of the blanket is recommended using REMOVER NLP which allows to remove the dirt so refreshing the initial adhesiveness.
 Washing the blanket using only water, by turning on the rotating brushes placed in the lower side of the blanket, is not effective.

-When the adhesive must be totally replaced, the old layer must be completely removed by using ADHESOLV (environmental- friendly and not flammable solvent).
+When the adhesive needs to be totally replaced, the surface layer has to be restored using additional ATRAFIX ML/S and ATRAFIX ML/K. We suggest periodically refreshing the blanket, removing the adhesive layers by using ADHESOLV (environmental friendly and not flammable solvent).

 In order to obtain the desired hand-touch, all the commonly used finishing products may be applied on digital printed fabrics according to the specific fiber.